RimSort/RimSort/docs/wiki/Development Guide.md

 3. From the project root, execute `python3 RimSort.py`

 #### Packaging RimSort
 1. First, clone this repository to a local directory.
 2. Packaging with `nuitka`:
     - Follow the prerequisite setup instructions, and then run `python distribute.py`
     - Alternatively, see the commands used by platform in the aforementioned script.

 #### Developing Features

-Please discuss with maintainers first, but we are tracking features and issues related to RimSort in the Github repo's "Issues" tab
+Please make sure if you have any feature request to check if there is already something planned.
+We are tracking features and issues related to RimSort in the Github repo's "Issues" tab.
+If it is not already in the issues tab you can discuss this with maintainers first through the RimSort discord server.

 #### Misc Coding Style
 * The preferred Python formatter is: black (`pip3 install black`)
     * Here is a nice little article for VSCode: https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0
 * The preferred Docstring format is: [Sphinx reST](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)